matijapretnar/eff/README.markdown

 and run

-    ./configure

-If it complains you will have to install missing prerequisites.
-In case of problems, `make clean distclean` might help.
-The configuration script takes standard GNU Autoconf arguments, such as `--prefix` which determines where to install Eff.
-Type `./configure --help` for more information.
-Next, run

     make

-If all goes well, you should be able to run Eff in-place by typing `./eff`.
+If all goes well, you should be able to run Eff in-place by typing `./eff.exe`.

 You can also run a battery of tests with